zer0Kerbal/MK2Y/GameData/Yarbrough/Mk2Y/Readme.md

 This is a 2.5m, 2 Kerbal, command pod.
 It includes the IVA, as well as, attachable heatshield with RCS ports.
 The heatshield is equipped with a shroud to smooth the transition to whatever 2.5m part you choose to place under it.
 Although the current version is a WIP, most of the pod is complete (todo: some visual and minor .cfg tweaking).
 The RCS ports do work, as does the heatshield (stock ablative protection).
 On the IVA side I have working stock props, IVA lights, front and side windows that are 'clickable', and a front window docking guide ('iron sights').

-NOTE: TEXTURES ARE SEPERATE NOW!
+NOTE: TEXTURES ARE separate NOW!
 YOU WILL NEED TO DOWNLOAD A TEXTURE PACK!
 PICK ONLY ONE!

 I created high, medium, and low textures (both diffuse and normal map) for the pod exterior shell.
 I also am giving an ultra low choice that will make the pod appear as it was before - no detail.